Graduate Program (& Advanced Certificate) Status

-Training participants will gain theoretical and practical skills enabling them to communicate with the mainstream media as individuals and as a team.
+In this one and a half days training students will gain theoretical and practical skills enabling them to communicate with the mainstream media in a professional way.

 By the end of the workshop, students will

-• be familiar with creating communication tools such as press releases, press conferences
+- be familiar with creating communication tools such as press releases, organise press conferences

-• learn how to give television interviews through test interviews and avoid common mistake
+- learn how to give television interviews through test interviews and avoid common mistakes